Introduction

 The credential status changes to Active when the activate credential option is performed.
 In this workflow, vSEC:CMS application will unblock access to the credential administration key i.e. it will be possible to unblock the user credential should it become blocked.
 The credential can either be connected to the system or disconnected from the system to perform this task.
 During this process, the Activate Card settings as set on the credential template, will be performed.

-If the credential that is to be activated is in possession of the operator, attach the credential and click the Active oval to select the operation to be performed.
+If the operator possesses the credential that needs to be activated, attach the credential and click the Active oval to select the operation.
 You will notice that vSEC:CMS automatically determines the user ID.
-Click the Execute button if only one credential is to be activated or click the Batch button if more than one credential is to be activated.
+Click the Execute button if only one credential is to be activated, or click the Batch button if more than one credential needs to be activated.

-In order to activate a credential where the credential is not in the possession of the operator, click the Search button to select the user.
+To activate a credential where the credential is not in the possession of the operator, click the Search button to select the user.

 Click the Active oval to select the operation to be performed and click the Execute button to start the operation.